gmusicproxy/gmusicproxy/README.md

 Feel free to open [bug reports][4] (complete of verbose output produced with options `--debug` and `--log`) on GitHub, to fork the project and to make [pull requests][5] for your contributions.

 ### Known problems / Ideas
-- It looks that some uploaded MP3 files not present in the GM catalog can't be streamed: to investigate.
-- Waiting for recent packaging of Simon's gmusicapi 3.0.0, I could release packages for Debian/Ubuntu systems.

-### Limitations
-The proxy can manage only one request at time.
+- The proxy can manage only one request at time.
 The internal structure of the proxy can be extended to manage concurrent requests but first I have to investigate about the Google API and gmusicapi limitations on concurrent accesses.

-As stated above, you need the device ID of a registered Android device in order to stream the music.
-This is a requirement of the Google API.
-An alternative could be to register a virtual-device using the emulator of the Android SDK.

-The program was designed under Linux systems but it *could* work also under Windows or Mac OS X. Reports by audacious testers are welcome!

 [0]: http://gmusicproxy.net/